serverless/blog/posts/2017-09-26-serverless-monitoring-the-good-the-bad-and-the-ugly.md

 With this watching my back I'd be comfortable with using Serverless for any large-scale application.
 The word relief comes to mind.

 ## Final thoughts
 Whoa...
 This has been an emotional roller-coaster.
 Starting out as a skeptic about the ability to monitor and track large-scale Serverless apps, I've turned into a believer.

 It all boils down to the developer mindset.
 It takes a while to switch from the mental image of a server to FaaS.
-With much reason indeed.
 Serverless is an incredible piece of technology, and I can only see a bright future if we keep pushing the borders with awesome tools like Serverless Offline, Dashbird, CloudWatch, and many others.

 I urge you to check out the tools I used above, as they have been of great help to me.